 When applying for Medicaid online or in print, there are certain details you will not have to give.
 Adults signing up for Medicaid coverage who are older than 21 years of age will not have to include their parents or other adult relatives on their form.
 However, if an adult applicant is still filing taxes with his or her parents, he or she will need to be added on to the form.
 Unmarried partners will not have to list one another if they are not filing joint taxes.
 If a partner has children from another relationship, they too will not need to be added to the non-parent’s application either.

-Steps to Take After a Medicaid Application Denial in Colorado
+Learn the Steps to Take After a Medicaid Application Denial in Colorado

 After submitting a Colorado Medicaid form, applicants will generally receive word of their enrollment status in a little over a month.
 A denied Medicaid application does not mean you will never be accepted into the program.
 If denied, you may file an appeal that will request the government of Colorado to review your information.
 This does not promise enrollment into the program but it may increase your chances.
 Information on how to start the appeal process will be in your denial letter.

-Find out how to avoid being denied Medicaid coverage by reviewing the comprehensive information in our free guide.
+Find out how to potentially avoid being denied Medicaid coverage by reviewing the comprehensive information in our free guide.